nufsty2/nufsty2.github.io/about-me.markdown

 <div style="text-align:center"><img src ="/assets/images/MeAndWifey.jpg" /></div>

-I'm a senior at Brigham Young University majoring in **Computer Engineering** and minoring in **Computer Science** My wife, Kristine, and I met here at BYU in our BIO 100 class, and we just celebrated our two year anniversary!
+I'm a senior at Brigham Young University majoring in **Computer Engineering** and minoring in **Computer Science**.
+My wife, Kristine, and I met here at BYU in our BIO 100 class, and we just celebrated our two year anniversary!

 ## Interests